cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 * **OAT-017 Spamming**

-### OAT-007 Credential CrackingIdentify valid log in credentials by trying different values for usernames and/or passwords.
+### OAT-007 Credential CrackingIdentify valid login credentials by trying different values for usernames and/or passwords.

 #### Description